tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 - To use the `DrawParams` interface, change the start of `draw()` to look like this:
   - `const draw = (params:DrawParams) => {...`
-- After adding in the other possible (optional) values for draw params, that knocked off all 6 of my **canvas.ts** errors
+- After adding in the other proprty names for draw params, that knocked off all 6 of my **canvas.ts** errors

 ---